 Callander to Oban:

 Thank you for visiting the Callander and Oban Railway Signalling Archive website.
 This website presents an organised historical record of signalling arrangements on the Callander and Oban Railway.
 Opened in stages between 1870 and 1880, this was the first railway to penetrate the West Highlands of Scotland.
-In many respects, this line has a more interesting history than its younger neighbour, the West Highland Line, and its signalling is no exception.
+In many respects, the line has a more interesting history than its younger neighbour, the West Highland Line, and this is certainly true of its signalling.

 Signalling features of particular note include: